 Ron Suskind is an award-winning journalist and author.
 A recipient of the Pulitzer Prize in 1995, Ron is the former national affairs writer for The Wall Street Journal and author of the memoir Life, Animated, which was adapted into an Oscar-nominated documentary.

 Ed Symkus has been reviewing films and writing about the arts since 1975.
 A Boston-based Emerson College graduate, he was a film critic for The Boston Phoenix, and is currently a contributor to The Boston Globe and GateHouse Media, as well as a radio host.

 Boston Jewish Film Festival Artistic Director Emerita

 Join Boston Jewish Film throughout the year for film screenings, discussions, and events!

 A 12-day festival each November showcasing the best contemporary films from around the world on Jewish themes, accompanied by visiting filmmakers, panel discussions, musical events and more!

 Join fellow young professional for films, parties, and special events that celebrate new voices in Jewish film.
 Get involved in our Annual Short Film Competition – where you choose the winners!
 Watch incredible short films and then toast to the new wave of young filmmakers at the annual after party.

-The Boston Jewish Film Festival is proud to work with other film festivals throughout the year to bring quality films to the Boston area.
+Boston Jewish Film is proud to work with other film festivals throughout the year to bring quality films to the Boston area.
 Some of our recent and ongoing partners include the Boston French Film Festival, the Boston LGBT Film Festival, the Independent Film Festival of Boston, the National Center for Jewish Film, the Jewish Arts Collaborative, the Roxbury International Film Festival, and many more.

 Working press looking to connect with festival staff, filmmakers or filmmaker materials, please contact: